Modules

 • The professional world of dubbing

-• Translation and guidelines applied to TV series
+• Translation and synchronization applied to film, TV series and animation

 • What materials do we need to carry out the dubbing process?

-• Stages of the dubbing process: recording materials, translation, lip syncing the script, dividing into takes, assigning voices, duration of dubbing
+• Stages of the dubbing process: registering materials, translation, synchronizing the script, dividing into takes, assigning voices and duration of dubbing

 • Using voice-over